The Bankrate promise

 Welcome bonus winner: Capital One Spark Cash Plus

-The Capital One Spark Cash Plus offers a generous sign-up bonus, especially given its annual fee.
-However, the spending requirements to earn this bonus are pretty steep.
-New Spark Cash Plus cardholders can earn $500 after spending $5,000 in the first three months and an additional $500 after spending $50,000 in the first six months — effectively a $1,000 sign-up bonus.
+The Capital One Spark Cash Plus offers a generous early spend bonus, especially given its annual fee.
+However, the spending requirements to earn this bonus are steep.
+New Spark Cash Plus cardholders can earn $1,200 after spending $30,000 in the first three months.

-This means to earn the full Spark Cash Plus welcome bonus, you’ll need to spend over $8,000 per month for your first six months, which can prove quite expensive for more modest business spenders.
+Earning the bonus could prove difficult for smaller businesses with minimal overhead.
 On the other hand, this bonus can definitely add a lot of value for higher-spending businesses that won’t have a problem meeting that sort of requirement.

 Rewards rate winner: Capital One Spark Cash Plus